-During the last century humans have caused biodiversity loss at rates higher than ever before, with extinction rates for vertebrates of 0.5% to 1% per century, 50 to 100 times higher than the mean extinction rates in the Cenozoic fossil record (I-4).
+During the last century humans have caused biodiversity loss at rates higher than ever before, with extinction rates for vertebrates of 0.5% to 1% per century, 50 to100 times higher than the mean extinction rates in the Cenozoic fossil record (1-4).
 Although the proximate causes of this loss are multiple, ultimately a growing human population and economy have led to an increasing demand for land and natural resources causing habitat conversion and loss (5).
 Associated increases in the flow of provisioning ecosystem services such as the production of crops and livestock also lead to the widespread degradation of ecosystem's capacity to provide regulating services such as pollination and water quality, raising concerns about the long-term sustainability of recent development trends (6).
 Addressing the biodiversity crisis is increasingly at the center of international policy-making, under multilateral agreements such as the Convention on Biological Diversity.
-Restoring biodiversity and ecosystem services can actually provide part of the solution to many of the UN Sustainable Development Challenges (7, 8).
-Therefore, it is key to assess implications of future socio-economic developments for biodiversity and ecosystem services and identify policies that can shift developments towards more sustainable pathways.
+Restoring biodiversity and ecosystem services and identify policies that can shift developments towards more sustainable pathways.

 Scenario studies examine alternative future socio-economic development pathways and their impacts on direct drivers such as land-use and climate, often using integrated assessment models (9).
 The scenarios consequences for biodiversity and ecosystem services can be assessed using biodiversity and ecosystem function and services models (10, 11).
-Several studies have explored the future trends of biodiversity and ecosystem services, finding an acceleration of extinction rates 100 to $10\,000$ times higher than the fossil record, and the continuation of trends of increasing provisioning services with the degradation of some regulation services, although with strong regional variations (10, 12-15).
+Several studies have explored the future trends of biodiversity and ecosystem services, finding an acceleration of extinction rates 100 to 10 000 times higher than the fossil record, and the continuation of trends of increasing provisioning services with the degradation of some regulation services, although with strong regional variations (10, 12-15).
 While enlightening on the potential trajectories of biodiversity under global changes, these studies are hardly comparable.
 Existing scenario studies often use a single model, analyze a single facet of biodiversity, lack integration between biodiversity and ecosystem services impacts, or when comparing multiple models use different projections for future land-use and climate.
 Therefore, the source of uncertainties in these scenarios is difficult to ascertain (16) and an integrated analysis of biodiversity and ecosystem services scenarios has remained elusive.